Are Centralized Exchanges in the U.S. Doomed?

 That blockchains accomplish all this does not eliminate the need for regulations.
 And it’d clearly be better if founders and companies knew in advance how to operate within the bounds of the law.
 But crypto’s very real neutrality and technical achievements does put it in conflict with some regulatory aims, as argued in a recent “Consensus @ Consensus” report titled Should DeFi [decentralized finance] Defy Regulators?

-This includes the “commodity-money” aspects of many tokens that probably have use in a decentralized system and utility beyond mere speculation.
+This includes the “commodity-money” aspects of many tokens that have use in a decentralized system and utility beyond mere speculation.
 It also includes the programmatic circuit-breakers in DeFi lending markets, the pre-established rules that all necessarily follow when they engage with a smart contract.

 When is it worth defying?